 PO Resp.
-45-46.

-Patent Owner explains that even if the Falkner blade-plate can be moved across the joint, the identified fixation point is not on the second bone (or on the second part of the fractured bone) at all.
-Id. at 46 (citing Ex.
-2002 ¶¶ 124-125).
-To illustrate that point, Patent Owner references Sommers annotated image of Falkner's figure 1, reproduced below.

-Id. at 47 (citing Ex.
-1006, Fig. 1; Ex.
+44-45.
+Patent Owner asserts that although Petitioner also identifies another portion of the blade-plate as the "second end," Petitioner's "identified fixation point is not on the second bone (or on the second part of the fractured bone) at all."
+Id. at 45 (citing Ex.
+2002 ¶¶124-125).
+According to Patent Owner, "Petitioners rely upon a second end fixation point (green) that is on the same side of the bone discontinuity as the first end fixation point (purple), as shown in the annotated image below.
+Id. (citing Ex.
 2002 ¶ 125).

-Figure 1 is a sectional view of a bone plate according to Falkner as it would be applied to a bone.
-Ex.
-1001, 3:16-17.
-According to Patent Owner "Petitioners rely upon a second end fixation point (green) that is on the same side of the bone discontinuity as the first end fixation point (purple)."
-PO Reply 46 (citing Ex.
-2002 ¶ 125).
-Patent Owner asserts, that if Falkner was "modified to span a joint rather than a fracture, a POSITA would try to position the plate such that the joint would be in the same location as the fracture shown in Figure 1 to preserve the design intent of the Falkner concept."
-Id. at 47 (citing Ex.
+PO Resp.
+46 (citing Ex.
+1006, Fig. 1).
+Falkner's Figure 1, above, depicts a bone plate 22 attached to tibia 26; Patent Owner's annotation highlights the alleged first and second fixation points with, respectively, purple and green screws with correspondingly colored label boxes adjacent the screws.
+Id.
+Patent Owner asserts "[i]f the Falkner blade-plate were modified to span a joint rather than a fracture, a POSITA would try to position the plate such that the joint would be in the same location as the fracture shown in Figure 1 to preserve the design intent of the Falkner concept."
+Id. (citing Ex.
 2002 ¶ 126).
-Thus, according to Patent Owner, Falkner does not expressly or inherently disclose the claimed "second end" under any interpretation of the phrase.
+Thus, according to Patent Owner, even under this additional "second end" of Falkner, "Falkner fails to meet the "second end" limitations of claim 10.
 Id. (citing Ex.
-2002 ¶ 134).
+2002 ¶ 127).